learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

                       metrics=['accuracy'])
 ```

-Afterwards, we can then fit the model as usual.
+Afterwards, you can then fit the model as usual.

 ```python